Slamy/Wiki_MiSTer/Input-devices.md

 ### Notes
-* Some systems provide writing support which needs additional attention to how you reset/shutdown the MiSTer.
-MiSTer tries to not keep any pending writes and writes physically to the disk as soon as possible.
-Still, safer way to reset the MiSTer from core which probably was writing to disk recently is using combo LShift+LCtrl+LAlt+RAlt - this will flush all caches to disk before restart.
+* Some systems provide writing support which requires additional attention to how you reset/shutdown the MiSTer.
+MiSTer tries not to keep any pending writes and writes physically to the disk as soon as possible.
+Still, safer way to reset the MiSTer from core which probably was writing to disk recently is using combo **LShift+LCtrl+LAlt+RAlt** - this will flush all caches to disk before restart.
 Cores without write can be restarted by hard reset button or powered down without special attention.
 * LCtrl+LAlt+RAlt sequence can be replaced by some other common combos through INI file.